-This experiment proceeded in a very similar way to Experiments 3-4.
+This experiment proceeded in a very similar way to Experiments 3 and 4.
 After the subject played the clip, one button showed the correct answer, and one showed an incorrect answer.
-These pairs of options were randomly generated for each subject, as was the order in which the clips were shown.
+The incorrect answers were randomly generated for each subject, as was the order in which the clips were shown.

-Experiment 5 also contained Catch trials of the same form as Experiments 3-4, and used the same exclusion criteria.
+Experiment 5 also contained catch trials of the same form as Experiments 3 and 4, and used the same exclusion criteria.

-Readers can experience this task for themselves at https://perceptionresearch.org/adversarialSpeech/E5.
+Readers can experience this task for themselves at https://perceptionresearch.org/ adversarialSpeech/E5.